 Eggs from egg banks

-As we have already explained in the previous sections, the donor's eggs can be used either fresh or frozen.
+As we have mentioned in the previous sections, donor eggs can be used either fresh or frozen.
 In case of fresh egg donation it will be necessary to synchronize the cycles of the donor and the recipient.
 Otherwise, after harvesting the eggs, they will be frozen until the moment of fertilization, at which point the eggs will be thawed.

 For the latter option, the fertility clinic can either have its own donors (its own egg bank) or, on the contrary, work in coordination with an external egg bank.